 The Literaturhaus also houses a gallery space in which it frequently hosts literature-themed exhibitions, some of which are prepared in conjunction with the German Literature Archive in Marbach.
-Its bookstore Kohlhaas & Company (named after the title character of a great Kleist story) specializes in quality literature, including titles commissioned by the Literaturhaus for publication in its own series.
+Its bookstore Kohlhaas & Company (named after the title character of a great Kleist story) specialises in quality literature, including titles commissioned by the Literaturhaus for publication in its own series.

 The literaturWERKstatt berlin was founded in 1991 and initially housed in the building that was formerly the site of the Literaturhaus Pankow am Majakowskiring in the Pankow district of East Berlin.
 Like many East German cultural institutions, the Literaturhaus Pankow was derailed by the loss of its GDR government funding after 1989, but the new literaturWERKstatt soon became an established part of the city’s literary scene.

-The name literaturWERKstatt is full of puns – Werk is a (literary) work, a Werkstatt is a workshop, and a Literaturwerk-Statt is a site (Statt or Stätte) where the/a work of literature is accomplished, with a pinch of irony thrown in, since the preposition “statt” also means “instead of,” as in “literature instead of works.”
+The name literaturWERKstatt is full of puns—Werk is a (literary) work, a Werkstatt is a workshop, and a Literaturwerk-Statt is a site (Statt or Stätte) where the/a work of literature is accomplished, with a pinch of irony thrown in, since the preposition statt also means ‘instead of,’ as in ‘literature instead of works.’
 Right from the start, this Literaturhaus distinguished itself as a home for hip new cutting-edge work and innovation, a point driven home by its relocation, in 2004, to an über-hip site in the trendy Prenzlauer Berg neighborhood.

 The Kulturbrauerei (culture brewery) at Knaackstraße 97 really is a former brewery whose grounds have been renovated to house a number of cultural institutions.
-The literaturWERKstatt offers readings, contests, open mike events, poetry festivals and more.
+The literaturWERKstatt offers readings, contests, open mic events, poetry festivals and more.
 Of all the Literaturhäuser in Berlin, this is the one that best succeeds in creating a party atmosphere around literature to appeal to a younger audience.

 The Literaturforum im Brecht-Haus is the smallest of the Berlin Literaturhäuser but still offers a varied program.
-It was established in 1992 in the apartment house at Chausseestrasse 125 in Berlin-Mitte where Bertolt Brecht lived until his death in 1956 (he’s buried in the cemetery next door); before 1989, the building had been known as the Brecht-Zentrum Berlin, institutionally supported by the GDR Ministry of Culture.
+It was established in 1992 in the apartment house at Chausseestraße 125 in Berlin-Mitte where Bertolt Brecht lived until his death in 1956 (he’s buried in the cemetery next door); before 1989, the building had been known as the Brecht-Zentrum Berlin, institutionally supported by the GDR Ministry of Culture.

 In the early 1990s, the Literaturforum featured a program defined by its relevance to Brecht’s work, but it’s since branched out to offer a wide range of readings and screenings of contemporary literature and theater.
-The restaurant in the basement, with additional tables in the garden courtyard during the warmer months of the year, serves up Viennese specialities that are said to be based on the recipes of Brecht’s second wife, legendary stage actress Helene Weigel.